PKUnlp-icler/pkunlp-icler.github.io/content/authors/wangyuxin/_index.md

 # Username (this should match the folder name)
 authors:
-  - Jingfeng Yang
+  - Yuxin Wang

 user_groups:
 - Alumni

-# weight: 130
+# weight: 110

 # Role/position/tagline
-role: Amazon Search/A9
+role: NTT

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Amazon Search/A9
+  - name: NTT
     url: https://www.pku.edu.cn/

 # Short bio (displayed in user profile at end of posts)